odud-by/uae-fdi-resilience-analysis/README.md

 ## Scenario Framework & Assumptions (2025–2026)

-Rather than relying on a single forecast path, this analysis evaluates UAE FDI outcomes under a small set of internally consistent macroeconomic scenarios.
+Rather than relying on a single forecast path, this analysis evaluates UAE FDI outcomes under a small set of macroeconomic scenarios.
 Each scenario reflects a plausible combination of global financial conditions, energy market dynamics, and regional growth expectations over the 2025–2026 horizon.

 The scenarios are not intended as predictions.
 They are designed to bound reasonable outcomes and to assess how sensitive short-term FDI inflows are to changes in the external environment.

 ### Base Case: Gradual Normalisation

 The base case reflects a continuation of recent trends, with global financial conditions easing gradually but remaining tighter than the pre-2022 period.
-Energy prices stabilise near recent averages, and UAE growth remains solid but not accelerating.
+Energy prices stabilize near recent averages, and UAE growth remains solid but not accelerating.

 Key assumptions:
 - Brent crude reflects the observed January 2025 levels, with prices moderating toward the USD 70–75 range in 2026, consistent with major energy market outlooks (EIA/IEA).